Sardinian–Aragonese war: 1353–1354

 In September 1353, feeling threatened by the Aragonese claims of sovereignty and by the consolidation of their power in the rest of the island, Marianus IV, judge of Arborea broke the alliance with the Aragonese made by his father.
 Allied with the Doria he declared war on the Kingdom of Sardinia.
 The judicial troops penetrated the Campidano of Cagliari without encountering real resistance from the Aragonese.
 Many villages rebelled against the Iberian feudal lords and joined the Arborean cause.
 Marianus's army then occupied the villa of Quartu Sant'Elena and threatened the nearby city of Cagliari, the capital of the Sardinian kingdom.

 On September 18, the Cagliarin councilors of the Aragonese governor, broached the Admiral Bernat de Cabrera for help.
-Procurement was difficult because Mariano had cut all supplies to Cagliari and Villa di Chiesa.
+Procurement was difficult because Marianus had cut all supplies to Cagliari and Villa di Chiesa.
 On October 6 Cabrera, who arrived in the south of the island, defeated the armies of the judge near Quartu and loosened the Arborean siege over the city.

 Meanwhile, in the north of Sardinia, numerous rebellions raged at the instigation of the Doria.
 On October 13 the fortress of Monteleone Rocca Doria rose and Alghero was reoccupied on October 15.
 At the end of the month Marianus and Matteo Doria besieged Sassari with about 400 knights and 1000 infantrymen.
 At the turn of 1353 the Arborea and the Doria were masters of almost all of Sardinia; only the cities of Cagliari, Sassari, and Villa di Chiesa and some castles remained in the hands of the Kingdom of Sardinia.